Hypoelliptic entropy dissipation for stochastic differential equations: Main result

 where $X_t\in \mathbb{R}^n$, $B_t$ is a standard $n$ dimensional Brownian motion, $V\in C^2(\mathbb{R}^n; \mathbb{R})$ is a potential function satisfying $\int e^{-V(y)}dy<\infty$, $\gamma\in C^{1}(\mathbb{R}^n;\mathbb{R}^n)$ is a vector field satisfying

-and a smooth diffusion matrix $a$ is a diagonal matrix, which satisfies $a_{ii}(x_i)>0$, for all $x_i\in \mathbb{R}$, $i=1,\cdots,n$, with \bea a(x)= . \eea The solution of equation \eqref{example SDE} is a non-reversible ($\gamma$ can be nonzero) and non-degenerate ($a>0$) process.
-And its invariant density satisfies
+and the diffusion matrix $a$ is a smooth diagonal matrix, which satisfies $a_{ii}(x)=a_{ii}(x_i)>0$, for all $x_i\in \mathbb{R}$, $i=1,\cdots,n$, with \bea a(x)= . \eea The solution of equation \eqref{example SDE} is with a non-reversible/non-gradient drift direction ($\gamma$ can be nonzero) and a non-degenerate ($a>0$) process. \qi{Its} invariant density satisfies

 In this case, we derive the Hessian matrix of SDE \eqref{example SDE}.
-The proof is provided in Appendix.
+The proof is provided in {the} Appendix.